 Teachers explain to students why they are learning a given topic and help them to see the connection between their learning and its application in the outside world.
 Students are encouraged to explore learning opportunities according to their interests.

 The instructional staff at Renaissance Academy has made a concerted effort to focus instruction based on individual student achievement.
 We have developed a learning continuum for each content area to describe the specific skills and content standards with which students will actively engage.
 Kindergarten, Voyager, Islander, and Trailblazer Teams use learning continuum report cards to communicate student progress.
+All grade levels indicate social and personal development based on our school-wide implementation of The Seven Habits from The Leader in Me by Stephen Covey, et. al.

 ABCya is a great place for your elementary aged child to practice important skills at home.
 This free website has games that help your child with everything from keyboarding, to problem-solving, reading, and math.